sord0250/Python-Automation/README.md

 ## Introduction

-Maybe you've seen a "scripting in powershell or python preferred" line in a job posting, or you've heard of it but don't know what it is.
+Maybe you've seen a "scripting in powershell or python preferred" line in a job posting, or you've heard of automation but don't know what it is.
 Scripting will make your life easier when you learn how to apply it to the field you're in.

 Scripting is the process of taking an often repeated task and turning it into a script, or a program, that will either run itself or that you can run in a few commands.
 It saves time and energy that you can put towards something else.
 Unlike normal coding, which usually involves building an application from the ground up, scripting performs a specific task using other applications.